 - At 20 MW, Maryland Solar Farm in Hagerstown is among the largest solar installations in Maryland.
 Completed in 2012 by First Solar, this photovoltaic project has enough electric capacity to power more than 2,000 homes.

 - Support policies that promote long‐term SREC contracts

 The SEIA Maryland committee, comprised of representatives from SEIA, MDV-SEIA and Maryland solar energy companies, has worked hard to advocate for policies that will enable continued growth in the Maryland solar energy industry.

-- On May 22nd 2012, Governor O’Malley signed into law the Renewable Energy Portfolio Standard for Solar Energy and Solar Water Heating Systems bill (Senate Bill 791 and House Bill 1187), which accelerates the target date for achieving the state's two-percent solar carve-out by two years and ensures the industry maintains positive, year over year job growth.
+- On May 22, 2012, Governor O’Malley signed into law the Renewable Energy Portfolio Standard for Solar Energy and Solar Water Heating Systems bill (Senate Bill 791 and House Bill 1187), which accelerates the target date for achieving the state's two percent solar carve-out by two years and ensures the industry maintains positive, year-over-year job growth.
 The legislation is designed to keep the local industry from experiencing the cycles of boom and bust that have hurt sustained growth in neighboring states.
 Learn more about renewable portfolio standard policies.

-- Early in 2012, SEIA's Maryland committee successfully intervened in the proposed merger of Exelon and Constellation Energy, negotiating a requirement for an additional 30 MW of solar capacity to be installed in Maryland as part of the merger approval.
+- Early in 2012, SEIA's Maryland State Committee successfully intervened in the proposed merger of Exelon and Constellation Energy, negotiating a requirement for an additional 30 MW of solar capacity to be installed in Maryland as part of the merger approval.

 - In 2011, SEIA and our partners worked to correct problems with Maryland’s net-metering regulations, expanding the market for solar energy in the state.
 SEIA also successfully advocated for the addition of solar thermal technology to the state’s renewable portfolio standard program.